 Mary Oliver died on Thursday, I heard late that night and then reflected on the impact her work has had on my life and felt astounded and thankful.
 I wrote her a letter a month ago that I never sent, it told the story of how Red Bird swooped through my life to show me that everything is seen & heard.
-And then how House of Light was intertwined in the strangest synchronicity of beautiful inspiration.
-I’d like to tell that story now, but last night I opened her collection House of Light, so that I could read the last few poems in the book I hadn’t read yet.
+And then how House of Light was intertwined in a synchronicity of beautiful inspiration.
+Last night I opened her collection House of Light, so that I could read the last few poems in the book I hadn’t read yet.
 The final poem of that collection, about a White Owl, seems appropriate for this moment.

-Several months ago, I got in a very bad fight with my brother.
-I was living at his house at the time, and one day when I came home, my things were thrown about, destroyed and shattered.
+Several months ago, I had a very bad fight with my brother.
+I was living at his house at the time, one day when I came home, my things were destroyed and shattered.
 When I entered my living space the strongest feeling was that I had no choice but to pack my belongings into my car and not come back.
 But for the next several weeks I had no stable place to live.
 Survival tactics in my body kicked in and I went completely numb emotionally.
 I left for New York, where I had a job for a week.
 I stayed on the couch in the studio I was working, barely slept and got up early and worked all day.
+I felt high-functioning but with a raised awareness that my cycles were all broken.
 At the end of the week, I planned to go visit an old friend who works in Lewisburg, Pennsylvania at Bucknell University.
 The night before I left New York however, I walked to the Strand Bookstore, they were open late, until 10 or 10:30.
 I had on a white hooded sweatshirt, and I remember walking the streets and feeling like a ghost.

 When I got to the strand I found the poetry shelf and pulled a tall ladder over to look on the top shelf.
 I climbed the ladder and sat on the top step, looking through books.
 I found a collection by Mary Oliver called House of Light, and a Jane Hirschfield book called Lives of the Heart.